 The Northeast’s little Italy restaurants and the neighborhoods they are a part of, exude a welcoming “La Dolce Vita” feeling, known in Italian as “the sweet life.”
 They are also synonymous with some of the best Italian American food you’ll find anywhere.

-From eateries with Sicilian-style pizza and heaping plates of pasta to bakeries with Napoleon-inspired cannoli and every flavor of gelato you can imagine, these restaurants, both old and new, draw visitors from around the world to enjoy the traditional fare and gracious Italian hospitality,
+From Sicilian-style pizza and heaping plates of pasta to bakeries with traditional pastries and every flavor of gelato you can imagine, eateries old and new, draw visitors from around the world to enjoy the traditional fare and gracious Italian hospitality,

 Here’s a guide to the best Little Italy restaurants in the Northeast, from New York City and New Haven, Connecticut, to Boston and beyond.
 Grandma may have a contender for the best red sauce in town, but don’t tell her we said so!